Skip to main content Skip to navigation

 Washington State University is soliciting proposals for promotion and demonstration of conservation practices targeting soil erosion.
 Proposals are sought on the training of college and K-12 students and constituents, including curriculum development, field trips, teaching aids, audio/visual or other educational-related activities.
 Funds are open to Washington State University, University of Idaho, Natural Resource Conservation Service (NRCS), Conservation Districts, and colleges in Washington and Idaho.
 However, proposals must have a strong linkage to WSU, the University of Idaho, Conservation Districts, and/or NRCS.
 Funds are limited to the Inland Empire–the area east of the Washington Cascades and north of the Salmon River in Idaho.

-For more information, contact: Katie Doonan, kathryn.doonan@wsu.edu
+For more information or questions, contact: Katie Doonan, kathryn.doonan@wsu.edu